kumahq/kuma-website/app/_src/production/deployment/stand-alone.md

 If these limitations are problematic you should look at {% if_version lte:2.1.x %}[Multi-zone deployments](/docs/{{ page.version }}/deployments/multi-zone){% endif_version %}{% if_version gte:2.2.x %}[Multi-zone deployments](/docs/{{ page.version }}/production/deployment/multi-zone/){% endif_version %}.

-## Components of a multi-zone deployment
+## Components of a standalone deployment

 A standalone deployment includes: